RoUS/dumb-logger/README.md

 Options that can be set on a per-`#message` basis include:

+* loglevel or bitmask for the specific message (overrides any integer values passed in the argument list);
-* a prefix string specific to the message (temporarily overriding the default set at instantiation time); and
+* a prefix string specific to the message (temporarily overriding the default set at instantiation time);
+* whether the sink should be repositioned to EOF before writing (only in append mode);
 * whether the (last) line of the message should be terminated with a newline or not.
 (Useful for multi-stage "`Doing foo: done`" type messages.) **Note:** This is done by either including `DumbLogger::NO_NL`